ClarytyLLC/docs/src/docs/tutorials/pages/customizing-engine-output.md

 7. Click the three-vertical-dots ("kebab") menu on the right in the row for your schema, and select **PUBLISH**.
-This publishes our schema and makes it available. next, we need to get the schema Id for our schema.
+This publishes our schema and makes it available.
+Next, we need to get the schema Id for our schema.

 8. Click the *kebab* menu for our schema, and select **VIEW**.
 In the view page, select copy the schema ID from the browser address bar.